BRING FRESH THINKING INTO HEALTH EDUCATION

 - Family medicine practitioners

-During the first year, there are three compulsory courses.
-Then, in the second year, students will choose two courses from three blocks (making a total of six courses).
+During the first year, there are three compulsory courses, worth 60 credits in total.
+Then, in the second year, students will choose two courses from each of the three blocks.
+These courses are 10 credits each, so overall worth 60 credits.

-In the third year, students will undertake a dissertation, and there are two different options for this:
+In the third year, students will undertake a dissertation, worth 60 credits.
+There are two different options for this:

 - On the MSc HPE programme, the dissertation will require a systematic review, synthesis and critique of the literature, to produce a policy document, a set of practitioner guidelines, or a new theoretical model